yon-cuadrado-projects/wdio-cucumber-html-reporter/README.md

 ## Metadata

 This report can automatically store the metadata of the current machine / device the feature has been executed on.
-To customize this you can add it by adding the following object to your `capabilities`
+To customize this you can add the following object to your `capabilities`

 ```js
 // Example wdio.conf.js